 In schools without TGNC student policies, it is not uncommon to hear that TGNC students are required to use a nurse's restroom or one of few gender neutral restrooms in a school.
 One third of the respondents to the National Center for Transgender Equality's 2015 U.S. Transgender Survey responded that they limited the amount that they are and drank to avoid using the restroom in the past year.
-Eight percent reported having a urinary tract infection, kidney infection, or another kidney-related problem in the past year as a result of avoiding restrooms.21 the year, but these single stall restrooms with lockable doors were immediately abused by students for vaping, drug use, and sexual activity.
+Eight percent reported having a urinary tract infection, kidney infection, or another kidney-related problem in the past year as a result of avoiding restrooms.

+The school developed a number of gender neutral restrooms later in the year, but these single stall restrooms with lockable doors were immediately abused by students for vaping, drug use, and sexual activity.
 The gender neutral restrooms were also the first to be cleaned and locked, so for a student involved in after school activities like GSA, business club, and theater, Samuel often had to wait an additional hour to use another restroom outside of school.